MicrosoftDocs/cloud-adoption-framework/docs/antipatterns/ready-antipatterns.md

 ### Preferred outcome: Provide guardrails

 When adopting cloud technologies, have the IT department gain firsthand experience with the cloud by starting with IT workloads.
-Use the [Cloud Adoption Framework](/azure/cloud-adoption-framework) to identify your [first adoption project](../strategy/first-adoption-project.md).
+Use the [Microsoft Cloud Adoption Framework for Azure](/azure/cloud-adoption-framework) to identify your [first adoption project](../strategy/first-adoption-project.md).

 Use a mature [cloud operating model](../operating-model/compare.md) such as [centralized operations](../operating-model/compare.md#centralized-operations) that makes IT responsible for defining platform guardrails like governance.
 Then business units can adopt cloud projects in a secure and consistent manner, within the guardrails that IT defines.

-Consider adopting only one major public cloud provider at the start, since all major platforms differ significantly in setup, management, and usage.
+Consider adopting only one major public cloud provider at the start, because all major platforms differ significantly in setup, management, and usage.

-Use software as a service (SaaS) solutions as much as possible for IT tooling, such as:
+Use SaaS solutions as much as possible for IT tooling, such as:

 - Code repositories.
-- Continuous integration and continuous delivery.
+- Continuous integration and continuous delivery (CI/CD).
 - Collaboration systems.

 For cloud workloads, advise IT to use familiar procedures that operate safely and securely at scale.